HOGWIN launches Christmas foodbank project for widows

 Another beneficiary, Mrs. Nelson Widowed for eleven years expressed profound gratitude to Hands of God Widows Support Initiative for consistently looking out for widows and hopes other organisations and kind-spirited Nigerians will do the same

-Registered in February 2022, the Hands of God Widows support Initiative has supported 90 indigent widows in Lagos and Jos through various interventions ranging from free eye care treatment, skill acquisition, and food bank.
-Hands of God Widows Support Initiative has also trained the daughter of a widow who now works as a freelance copywriter and in January 2023, five daughters of widows will be trained in the business of fashion design.
+Registered in February 2022, Hands of God Widows support Initiative has supported 90 indigent widows in Lagos and Jos through various interventions ranging from free eye care treatment, skill acquisition, and foodbank.
+Hands of God Widows Support Initiative has also trained the daughter of a widow who now works as a freelance copywriter and in January 2023, five daughters of widows will be trained in the business of fashion design

-It calls on the public to support its cause through partnerships, sponsorship, and the adoption of widows.
+It calls on the public to support its cause through partnerships, sponsorship, and adoption of widows.